adepegba-rachael/Spotify-Wrapped-2025-Analysis/README.md

 4. Evaluate the impact of release year on song popularity
 5. Assess geographic distribution of top-performing songs
 6. Analyze the effect of song duration on popularity
-7. Investigate the relationship between chart position and streaming performance

 ---